-The National Association of Women Real Estate Businesses (NAWRB) is a trade association laser focused on the housing economy.
-NAWRB serves as a force multiplier to equip women with the tools they need for economic growth, expansion and sustainability.
-A staunch advocate for promoting women-owned businesses and housing, NAWRB is the only third-party industry-specific certifier of Women-Owned Businesses (WOB) and Minority Women-Owned Businesses (MWOB) in the housing economy.
+Women in the Housing & Real Estate Ecosystem (NAWRB) is a trade association with an aim to equip women with the tools they need for economic growth, expansion and sustainability.
+An ally in promoting women-owned businesses and housing, NAWRB is the only third-party industry-specific certifier of Women-Owned Businesses (WOB) and Minority Women-Owned Businesses (MWOB) in the housing and real estate ecosystem.

 NAWRB’s National Women’s Homeownership Initiative (WHI) is uniquely positioned to positively impact the female homeownership rate across the nation, offset women’s poverty levels and cement women’s personal and professional strides.
 WHI brings a collective national voice to women’s issues, including homeownership and poverty data specific to women and struggling mothers.